letisiapangataa/ecommerce-microservices-dotnet-showcase/README.md

 ---

-## 📞 Support

-For questions and support, please open an issue in the GitHub repository or contact the development team.
+For questions and support, please open an issue in the GitHub repository or contact me at mailto:lpangataa@outlook.com.

-**Happy coding! 🚀**